Starting in mid-August every year, e-mail begins hitting my mailbox concerning bringing plants indoors for winter.

 This area is a little more tricky and you’ll need to make the call.
 I cannot give you a date until “when” you can leave your dracaena plant outdoors, just some guidelines.

 Each group of house plants will be somewhat different, and varieties within that group will vary also.
 Here’s what I’ would advise.

-The date isn’t important the weather conditions are.
+The date isn’t important as the weather conditions are.

-South Florida usually has two distinct times that have always been my preference to growing.
+South Florida usually has two distinct times that have always been my preference for growing.
 These are the months of October/November and March /April.

 So far we have only talked about temperature, but there are other factors to take into consideration.

 Once the evening temperatures begin hitting the 60’s regularly, I would look at moving your plants indoors.
-A one night or a few hour cold blast boom – and you have a damaged plant.
+A one-night or a few hours cold blast boom – and you have a damaged plant.

 Before Moving Plants Indoors

-Before you move plants inside do a little maintenance
+Before moving plants inside do a little maintenance

 - Clean the leaves – a good washing helps